Baptouuuu/Sy/docs/Service-container.md

 This is the most advanced topic about the service container, but still very simple to understand.
 This step is necessary before you can properly use your container (and is done by calling `container.compile()`.

-**Note**: if you create your own instance of the container, you need to inject the compiler in the container: `container.setCompiler(new Sy.ServiceContainer.Compiler())`.
+**Note**: if you create your own instance of the container, you need to inject the compiler in the container: `container.setCompiler(new Sy.ServiceContainer.Compiler(new Sy.ServiceContainer.Compiler())`.

 As you saw above, you can use the shortcuts `%param%` and `@service` as references to a parameter or a service.
 This magic is handled by 2 compiler passes.

 The goal of a compiler pass is to alter the services definitions.
-For these 2, it will replace respectively the strings by instances of `Sy.ServiceContainer.Parameter` and `Sy.ServiceContainer.Reference`, this with these 2 that the container really understand to go pick a parameter or a service.
+For these 2, it will replace respectively the strings by instances of `Sy.ServiceContainer.Parameter` and `Sy.ServiceContainer.Reference`, this is with these 2 that the container really understand to go pick a parameter or a service.

 Usually you'll work with compiler passes when you work with tags.